Foundation / Corporation

-In 2017-18, Districts II, IV, VIII, X, XIV, XVI are eligible.
-These Districts include: Maine, New Hampshire, Vermont, New Jersey, New York, Pennsylvania, Kentucky, Virginia, West Virginia, Indiana, Michigan, Ohio, Arizona, Colorado, Utah, Idaho, Montana, Wyoming, California, Hawaii, Nevada, American Samoa, Guam, Northern Mariana Islands, Marshall Islands, Republic of Palau, and the Federated States of Micronesia.
+In 2020–21, Districts II, IV, VIII, X, XIV, XVI are eligible.
+These districts include: Maine, New Hampshire, Vermont, New Jersey, New York, Pennsylvania, Kentucky, Virginia, West Virginia, Indiana, Michigan, Ohio, Arizona, Colorado, Utah, California, Hawaii, Nevada, American Samoa, Guam, And Territory of the Pacific Islands.

 Among the criteria to be considered by the committee are:

 GrantWatch ID#: 156686